 Ready, Get Set, Bake

 OK, so you might have already tried this, but have you had a go at involving the kids right from the start?
 I find this engages them far more as they choose a recipe, shop (or look in the cupboard) for the ingredients and watch as the baking masterpiece they’ve imagined comes to life.

 While this can be a little more stressful for you, it’s the perfect way to show them what’s involved in cooking and baking.

-Another inspiring way to make them more interested at mealtimes is to give them free reign in your garden.
+Another inspiring way to make them more interested in mealtimes is to give them free rein in your garden.
 Allocate them their own veggie patch, or, if you’ve not got much space, pots of plants are ideal.

 From blooms of flowers to yummy vegetables, they’ll watch in awe as these tiny seeds that they planted grow right before their very eyes.
 Encourage them to find different veggies to grow and you might just be surprised at how adventurous they become at mealtimes!